There are numerous routes used by UK businesses to acquire necessary permission to work for business owners, senior executives and skilled workers.

 Applications from some countries tend to be within the quotas, though the Home Office operates a lottery for applicants from Japan, Taiwan, Hong Kong and South Korea, who have to register interest in the scheme by email to revive an invite if chosen at random.
 These ballots usually take place in January and July.
 There will be a ballot for applicants for India’s ‘Young Professionals Scheme’ details fo which are yet to be announced.

-The UK Government has also announced that such visas will be expanded for applicants from Australia and New Zealand to allow visas to last up to three years and for applicants up to the age of 35.
+The UK Government has also announced that such visas will be expanded for applicants from Canada and Australia as they have been for New Zealand to allow visas to last up to three years and for applicants up to the age of 35.

 We can advise on eligibility requirements as well as alternative routes too.
 For more information on the Youth Mobility Scheme and the latest on ballots, read our latest guide here.